SUBANANDHAN/AXI-4Lite-BRAMInterface-and-RTL-Based-FPGA-Data-Processor/README.md

 # AXI-4Lite BRAM Interface and RTL-Based FPGA Data Processor

 ## Project Overview
-This repository contains a Self-Project focused on interfacing a Block RAM (BRAM) with a Xilinx AXI BRAM Controller IP to create an AXI-BRAM setup[cite: 378].
+This repository contains a Self-Project focused on interfacing a Block RAM (BRAM) with a Xilinx AXI BRAM Controller IP to create an AXI-BRAM setup.
-Custom RTL-based AXI-4 Lite Masters were developed to read, write, and process data on the FPGA[cite: 379, 410].
+Custom RTL-based AXI-4 Lite Masters were developed to read, write, and process data on the FPGA.

 The project is divided into three major milestones:
 1. **Basic AXI-4 Lite Testbench:** A master testbench that mimics an AXI-4 Lite interface to perform single-address Write and Read-back transactions on the BRAM.